bizob2828/gitplus/README.md

 Starts a `type/name` branch, usually a feature or hotfix, and starts from the correct starting branch for you.

+**Note**: Relevant to Contrast Security peeps, if you just do `git start 1234-short-desc` it will prepend `CONTRAST-` to the branch name

 ```shell
 # start a hotfix (off of master by default)
 $ git start hotfix NODE-1234